Rusty Compass … an independent guide to Vietnam and Cambodia for people who like to travel with open eyes and minds.

-Three Perfect Days / Ho Chi Minh City, published in Nov 2010 in Hemispheres, the magazine of United Airlines, the most award-winning inflight magazine in the United States.
-United Airlines has daily flights to/from Ho Chi Minh City from San Francisco and Chicago, via Hong Kong, since December 2004.
+Three Perfect Days / Ho Chi Minh City, published in Sep 2015 in Hemispheres, the magazine of United Airlines, the most award-winning inflight magazine in the United States.
+From Dec 2010, United Airlines had daily flights to/from Ho Chi Minh City from San Francisco and Chicago, via Hong Kong, since December 2004.

 Fodor’s Guide to Ho Chi Minh City.
 Overview, Sights & Activities, Restaurants, Hotels, Nightlight & The Arts, Shopping, Smart Travel Tips.